Have your own question? Then pitch it to us!

 Thomas Ryan, CSP Answers:

-Buddhism has no one scripture like the Bible, but rather a multiplicity of sutras or strands that guide its followers.
+Buddhism has no one scripture, like the Bible, but rather a multiplicity of sutras or strands that guide its followers.
 The Buddha’s teachings, called the Dharma, were first compiled into a collection called the Pali Canon, but there are also later additional texts important to the various Buddhist subgroups.
-The Buddha however did not consider written teachings as important as experiential knowledge and encouraged his followers to put his teachings to the test in their own experience.
+However, the Buddha did not consider written teachings as important as experiential knowledge and encouraged his followers to put his teachings to the test in their own experience.

-Buddhism has its own version of the saints in Christianity.
-They are called bodhisattvas, beings who have attained Enlightenment but who choose to remain on earth to help other people and end their suffering.
+Buddhism has its own version of saints.
+They are called bodhisattvas — beings who have attained Enlightenment but who choose to remain on earth to help other people and end their suffering.

-Christians, accustomed to gather regularly in a community called Church, can also find a strong appreciation among Buddhists for a community of support among practitioners called Sangha.
-The three key words for Buddhists are: Buddha, Dharma, Sangha.
+Christians, accustomed to gathering regularly in a community called church, can also find a strong appreciation among Buddhists for a community of support among practitioners called Sangha.